 - Olive Branch from Erfworld was a Hippiemancer who specialised in Flower Power.
 Most Hippiemancers despise war, but Olive was perfectly happy to put her talents toward war and killing, and did so mainly out of spite.
 She killed at least ten of her siblings, tried to kill her father and took control of her side by getting her Ruler hooked on a horrific drug that she also used to kill off her fellow casters from spite.
 Olive was a master at poisons and drugs, and didn't discriminate, happily manipulating and torturing anyone she felt deserved it in her quest for dominance.

 - Darkwing Duck: In "Heavy Mental", the F.O.W.L. psychic division consists of a disgraced major and two hippies, none of whom have powers.
-While the hippies aren't aggressive on their own, they're willing to do whatever Major Synapse wants (as long as it lets them avoid latrine duty).
+While the hippies don't appear aggressive on their own at first, they're willing to do whatever Major Synapse wants (as long as it lets them avoid latrine duty).
 After gaining psychic powers from a stolen SHUSH device, they get mad with power and gleefully help abduct Darkwing and almost crush him under a block of ice, becoming finally indistinguishable from their superior militaryofficer.

 - Played with in the DuckTales (2017) episode "The Lost Harp of Mervana!".
 When they discover a strange civilization of hippie merfolk, Louie and Beakley immediately jump to the conclusion that they're going to be sacrificed to some monster, king, or god.
 There is a monster, but the hippies don't even know about it; they're harmless as they are now.
 The twist is that living underwater in idleness causes merfolk to turn into monsters, and their only escape is to return to the surface and build an actual civilization.
 As Scrooge lampshades, the episode's moral boils down to "get a job, hippie."